membraneframework/membrane_demo/webrtc/videoroom/README.md

 # Membrane WebRTC video room demo

+This project demonstrates an example of running multiple video rooms using WebRTC.

+It consists of a basic phoenix app which communicates with membrane pipeline (pipeline per room) to exchange WebRTC candidates/answers.
+Pipeline then takes a role of the SFU, receiving and forwarding WebRTC traffic.

 ## Dependencies

 In order to run phoenix application you will need to have `node` installed.